MCP endpoint

 The confirmation token is signed by HollyHR, tied to the API key and organisation, expires quickly, and contains a server-generated idempotency key.
 For conditional updates, the server captures the current ETag during preparation.
 The model cannot change the write body, ETag, or idempotency key between preparation and commit.

-the user declines, the write fails closed.
+response is invalid, or if the user declines, the write fails closed.
+Approval

 Data Handling